- 02 Oct 2025

 Hashing algorithms are functions that take text input and return a hash code, or message fingerprint, of that input.
 The resulting hash code is a fixed length and will vary widely with small variations in input.

-One of the primary features of hashing algorithms is that they are one-way functions which means that it is nearly impossible to determine the original input based only on the hash code.
-Hashing algorithms power the security behind applications like internet banking and they are what allows Jornaya to receive data in a way that protects consumer privacy.
+One of the primary features of hashing algorithms is that they are one-way functions, which means that it is nearly impossible to determine the original input based only on the hash code.
+Hashing algorithms power the security behind applications like internet banking, and they are what allow Jornaya to receive data in a way that protects consumer privacy.

 MD5 and SHA-256 are two popular algorithms that Jornaya Activate supports.
 Many databases and programming languages have built-in functions that will hash database content for you.